hsmusic/hsmusic-wiki/README.md

 Then use `source env.sh` when starting work from the CLI to get access to all the convenient environment variables.

+## Notes for developers

+### Which platform features are OK for hsmusic-wiki!?

+Here's how to decide when new programming language features are ready for use in hsmusic-wiki:

+- **Build-code JS** (anything *not* in the browser): Whatever is supported in the latest LTS release of node.js.
+We hung out on 20.x for a needlessly long time; now we're calling that we can update to the latest LTS at any point.

+- **Client JS:** This one's mucky, but target stuff available across latest browsers since three years ago (to the month).
+It's generally possible for individual client modules to fail and even for graceful fallbacks where we notice, so it's not the end of the world for stuff to slip through a little early.

+- **Client HTML and CSS:** Firmer focus on only using what was available across browsers three years ago (to the month).
+Utterly ornamental CSS can use newer features, but only if it's flat-out necessary and does not impact the usability of the site at all (i.e. if the CSS fails then it's just as though that ornament weren't added).

+We haven't noted whether caniuse and MDN are based on different data sets or not, but *out of convenience,* we usually use MDN now that it shows this "Baseline" box for a lot of features, with month-year compat info up front.
+We're aware that these resources are never perfect, so pay closer attention before committing to huge new JS APIs, etc.

   [discord]: https://hsmusic.wiki/discord/
   [fandom]: https://homestuck-and-mspa-music.fandom.com/wiki/Homestuck_and_MSPA_Music_Wiki
   [cgit-code]: https://nebula.ed1.club/git/hsmusic-wiki